-In this 45-minute webinar and Q&A, Willemijn Groenendaal will give an overview of imec’s solutions for continuous respiratory monitoring.
+In this 45-minute webinar on demand and Q&A, Willemijn Groenendaal will give an overview of imec’s solutions for continuous respiratory monitoring.

 COVID-19 has put respiratory diseases high on the healthcare agenda worldwide.
 When the world is amid a full-swing pandemic it is obvious to see the gaps in technology and standard of care on respiratory diseases.